Ryan Mountcastle: Minor leagues

 Mountcastle signed with the Orioles and was assigned to the Gulf Coast League Orioles to begin his professional career.
-After batting .313 with three home runs and 14 RBIs in 43 games in the GCL, he was promoted to the Aberdeen IronBirds, where he batted .212 in ten games to finish the season.
-In 2016, Mountcastle spent the season with the Delmarva Shorebirds where he posted a .281 average with ten home runs and 51 RBIs along with a .745 OPS in 115 games.
-In 2017, Mountcastle spent time between the Frederick Keys and the Bowie Baysox, batting a combined .287 along with a career high 18 home runs and 62 RBIs in 127 games between both teams.
+After batting .313 with three home runs and 14 RBI in 43 games in the GCL, he was promoted to the Aberdeen IronBirds, where he batted .212 in ten games to finish the season.
+In 2016, Mountcastle spent the season with the Delmarva Shorebirds where he posted a .281 average with ten home runs and 51 RBI along with a .745 OPS in 115 games.
+In 2017, Mountcastle spent time between the Frederick Keys and the Bowie Baysox, batting a combined .287 along with a career high 18 home runs and 62 RBI in 127 games between both teams.
 After the season, he played in the Arizona Fall League and played in the Fall Stars Game.

 MLB.com ranked Mountcastle as Baltimore's third best prospect going into the 2018 season.
-He spent 2018 with Bowie, slashing .297/.341/.464 with 13 home runs and 59 RBIs in 102 games.
+He spent 2018 with Bowie, slashing .297/.341/.464 with 13 home runs and 59 RBI in 102 games.
 In 2019, Mountcastle spent the season with the Norfolk Tides, and switched to first base.
-After slashing .312/.344/.527 with 25 home runs and 83 RBIs over 127 games, he was named the International League Most Valuable Player.
-Following the season, he was added to the Orioles 40–man roster.
+After slashing .312/.344/.527 with 25 home runs and 83 RBI over 127 games, he was named the International League Most Valuable Player.
+Following the season, he was added to the Orioles 40–man roster in order to be protected from the Rule 5 draft.